In this issue:

 Module 3 Geotechnical education now available online

-An online tutorial on ‘Identification assessment and mitigation of liquefaction hazards’ is now available on the (IPENZ) website.
+An online tutorial on ‘Identification assessment and mitigation of liquefaction hazards’ is now available on the Institution of Professional Engineers New Zealand (IPENZ) website.

 You will need to register online to access the tutorial.
 Viewing the presentation and undertaking the related quiz can be claimed as Continuing Professional Development (CPD) hours.